spacetelescope/jwst/docs/jwst/linearity/description.rst

 routine will extract a matching subarray from the reference file data arrays and apply them to the science data.
-Hence full-frame reference files can be used for both full-frame and subarray science exposures, or subarray-dependent reference files can be provided if necessary.
+Hence full-frame reference files can be used for both full-frame and subarray science exposures, or subarray-dependent reference files can be provided if desired.